Yannael/BigDataAnalytics_INFOH515/README.md

 ### Connection

-Connect with
+In general (wired connection on campus, from home, or reasonably open wifi):

 ```
 ssh -p 30 -L 8000:jupyter:8000 -L 8888:hue:8888 -L 8088:cdh02:8088 yourlogin@bigdata.ulb.ac.be
 ```

-if you access from a private connection, or
+On Eduroam (port 30 is blocked)

 ```
 ssh -p 3128 -L 8000:jupyter:8000 -L 8888:hue:8888 -L 8088:cdh02:8088 yourlogin@bigdata.ulb.ac.be
 ```

-if you access from 'eduroam' network.

 Note:

-*  The 'LaPlaine' and 'Solbosch' Wifi will not work due to port restrictions.
+*  The 'LaPlaine' and 'Solbosch' Wifi will not work due to strict port restrictions.
 * -L is for port redirections.
 This is needed to have access to any 'Web' services from the cluster.
 * Port redirections can be a bit tricky.
 To sum up:
 	* Jupyter is available on port 8000, at jupyter:8000